 Mycelium, the root structure of mushrooms, is emerging as a groundbreaking construction material.
 Discover its benefits, such as biodegradability and fire resistance, and how it’s shaping the future of sustainable architecture.

 The network of fungal threads beneath mushrooms, is gaining attention as an innovative construction material.
-This natural, biodegradable substance offers a sustainable alternative to traditional building materials.
+Therefore, this natural and biodegradable substance offers a sustainable alternative to traditional building materials.

 Understanding Mycelium